 How to Prepare for an Employment Background Check

 Criminal Records.
-Some states don't allow questions about arrests or convictions beyond a certain point in your past.
+Some states don't allow questions about arrests or convictions beyond a certain point in your past, typically 10 years.
 Other states only allow consideration of criminal history for certain positions (such as jobs in the financial sector or working with children).
-Here's how a criminal record impacts your job search, so it’s best to be aware of the laws in your state.
+A criminal record can impact your job search, so it’s best to be aware of the laws in your state.

 Driving Record.
 Check your motor vehicle record by requesting a copy of your record from your state Department of Motor Vehicles.
 You may also be able to review your driving record online at the DMV website.
 If you have a history of traffic violations and you're interviewing for a job where a license is required, be prepared to answer questions about your driving record.